locuoco/molecular_dynamics/README.md

 ### Martyna-Tobias-Klein equations

 Most real experiments are performed at constant temperature and pressure.
 So it is useful to approximate an isothermal-isobaric ensemble.
-Introduced by Hoover, the equations for a NPT ensemble were modified by Martyna et al. (1994), which are given by:
+Introduced by Hoover, the equations of motion for a NPT ensemble were modified by Martyna et al. (1994), which are given by:

 <div align="center">
 <img src="https://latex.codecogs.com/svg.image?\dot{\mathrm{r}}_i=\frac{\mathrm{p}_i}{m_i}%2B\left(\frac{p_{\epsilon}}{W}\right)\mathrm{r}_i%2C"/>